obrie/turntabler/README.md

 The following caveats should be noted when using turntabler:

-* Since this library uses EventMachine / Fibers it will only be compatible with web servers that support those technology.
+* Since this library uses EventMachine / Fibers it will only be compatible with web servers that support those technologies.
 Examples of such web servers include:
   * [Thin](http://code.macournoyer.com/thin/)
   * [Rainbows](http://rainbows.rubyforge.org/)
   * [Goliath](http://postrank-labs.github.com/goliath/)